Gabon: Government says president recovering in Saudi Arabia

-LIBREVILLE, Gabon (AP) — The government of Gabon says President Ali Bongo Ondimba is recovering from an undisclosed illness in Saudi Arabia.
+LIBREVILLE, Gabon (AP) — Gabonese President Ali Bongo Ondimba is recovering from an undisclosed illness in Saudi Arabia and still performing his duties, according to a statement released Sunday amid mounting speculation about his health.

-The Central African nation’s presidency said in a statement on Sunday that the latest word about the president’s health was “extremely reassuring” and Bongo “continues to perform his duties.”
+The issue is a particularly sensitive one in the Central African nation.
+When Bongo’s father died in 2009 after more than four decades in power, Gabonese officials angrily denied French media reports of his death for almost a day, and shut down the internet in the country for several hours.

-The statement was released amid a swirl of rumors about the 59-year-old president’s health.
+The statement said that Ali Bongo was suffering dizziness at his hotel in Riyad, Saudi Arabia on Oct.
+24 when he sought medical care at King Faysal Hospital.

-Officials said Bongo got dizzy at his hotel in Riyad on Oct.
-24 and was taken to King Faisal Hospital.
+The information about the president’s health is “extremely reassuring” and the president “continues to perform his duties,” the presidency said.

 Most Read Nation & World Stories